Googool/RPi-2/README.md

 README.md

 I for now just want a setup where the index.html page gets hosted with flask and flask-socketio (eventlet) I will ask you to add some other logic later - but keep it to what I am asking in this message for now.
 I have attached my pyproject.toml as well.

+# NYT PROMPT:
+How about editing the cfg.json file in the browser of the Raspberry Pi Zero 2W?
+I want to be able to edit things such as its static ip address, its gpio (give them names, enable/disable them) etc.?